CKE splits brands

 I’ve written about Hardees/Carl’s Jr before.
 Neither shies away from being unapologetically fast food.
 They tell people to “eat like they mean it.”

 Splitting the brands seems completely unnecessary.
-With two brands and two menus (I am overlooking the hardly mentioned Green and Red Burrito menus), it just means that CKE will be less focused on each.
+With two brands (I am overlooking the hardly mentioned Green and Red Burrito menus), it just means that CKE will be less focused on each.
 It’s like the whole fallacy of multi-tasking.
 People say they can perform more than one duty at a time.
 But research shows that when people do two things at the same time both tasks suffer.
 I imagine that will happen here.
 It’s hard enough to run one fast food company well, now CKE is going to have to run two.